When to visit the vet?

 Salivary gland adenocarcinoma in dogs is a malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
 Malignant tumors can cause serious health problems in dogs and cats. tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. that originates from the secretory epithelial cellsEpithelial cells are the cells that make up epithelial tissue.
 They line the outer surfaces of the body, as well as internal cavities, ducts, and organs, and perform functions such as protection, absorption, secretion, and filtration. of the salivary glands.
 This rare form of tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. accounts for less than 1% of all canineCanine refers to anything related to dogs.
 The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. neoplasms but presents a particular diagnostic and therapeutic challenge.
-Primarily affected are the large salivary glands such as the Glandula mandibularis (mandibular glandThe mandibular gland is one of the salivary glands located near the mandible (lower jaw).
-It plays an important role in producing saliva to moisten food and aid digestion.), Glandula parotis (parotid gland), and Glandula sublingualis (sublingual gland).
-Histopathologically, these are tumors with a glandular (adenoid) growth pattern and varying degrees of differentiation.
+Primarily affected are the major salivary glands such as the Glandula mandibularis (mandibular glandThe mandibular gland is one of the salivary glands located near the mandible (lower jaw).
+It plays an important role in producing saliva to moisten food and aid digestion.), Glandula parotis (parotid gland), Glandula zygomatica (zygomatic gland), and Glandula sublingualis (sublingual gland).
+Histopathologically, these are Tumors with a gland-like (adenoid) growth pattern and varying degrees of differentiation.

 The most important facts at a glance

 Salivary gland adenocarcinoma is a rare but clinically significant tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. disease in dogs.
-The disease predominantly affects older animals and typically manifests as a slowly growing swelling in the area of the large salivary glands.
+The disease predominantly affects older animals and typically manifests as a slowly growing Swelling in the area of the major salivary glands.
 The etiologyEtiology is the study of the causes and origins of diseases.
 It deals with the factors that contribute to the emergence and development of pathological conditions. is multifactorialMultifactorial refers to conditions or diseases that arise from the interplay of several causes or risk factors.
 In dogs and cats, these can be genetic predispositions, environmental influences, and nutritional factors that together lead to health problems., with genetic alterations and chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammatory processes being discussed as potential risk factors.

-DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. requires a multimodal approach consisting of clinical examination, advanced imaging, and histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
 This technique is used to identify the specific characteristics of diseases at the cellular level in dogs and cats. confirmation.
 TherapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. is based on wide surgical resection, often supplemented by adjuvant radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
 It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue. and, in selected cases, by chemotherapyChemotherapy refers to the treatment of diseases, especially cancer, with chemical substances or drugs.
 It aims to kill cancer cells or prevent their growth, but can also affect healthy cells..
 Newer therapeutic approaches such as targeted molecular therapies and immunotherapy are in clinical evaluation and could expand the treatment spectrum in the future.

 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is significantly determined by the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. stage, the completeness of surgical resection, and the presence of metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body..
 Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and multimodal therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. can significantly improve the survival time and quality of life of affected dogs.
-Close follow-up is essential to detect recurrences or metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+Close follow-up care is essential to detect relapses or metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body. early and intervene accordingly.

 Causes

 The disease occurs predominantly in older dogs, with a medianMedian refers to the midline or center of the body or an organ.
 In veterinary medicine, the term can be used to describe the location of a structure in relation to the center of the body. age of approximately 10–12 years.
 Although there is no clear gender predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., some studies report a slightly increased incidenceIncidence refers to the number of new cases of a disease or condition that occur within a specific time period in a specific population group.
 It provides information about the risk of contracting the disease. in male animals.
-The biological behavior of these tumors is characterized by local invasiveness and a high potential for metastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+The biological behavior of these Tumors is characterized by local invasiveness and a high potential for metastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body., which significantly influences the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop..
 The exact causes for the development of salivary gland adenocarcinomas are not fully understood.
 Genetic predispositions, environmental factors, or a combination of both could play a role.

 - Genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases.: So far, no clear hereditary predispositions for salivary gland adenocarcinomas have been described.
 However, individual studies discuss mutations in oncogenic signaling pathways (e.g., EGFR or RAS pathway).

-- Breed aspects: Since salivary gland tumors are rare, there is no clear accumulation in certain breeds.
+- Breed aspects: Since salivary gland Tumors are rare, there is no clear accumulation in certain breeds.
 Larger dogs (e.g., German Shepherds, Labradors) are mentioned more frequently in some case reports, but the data basis is limited.

 Supplements